 Sam has extensive experience in practice and research,

-having worked nearly 4 years at Foster + Partners primarily as part of the Applied Research and Development Team, developing novel architecture and engineering interfaces for design whilst working on a number of new high profile projects, including the New Mexico City Airport.
+having working as an Associate at Foster + Partners primarily as part of the Applied Research and Development Team, developing novel architecture and engineering interfaces for design whilst working on a number of high profile projects, including Apple Campus, Bloomberg HQ London, and the New Mexico City Airport.

-Before that he was working at the intersection between structural engineering and computational design at engineering firm Buro Happold.
+Before that working at the intersection between structural engineering and computational design at engineering firm Buro Happold.

 His doctoral research which has been carried out at the University of Bath Architecture Department and the University of Bristol Systems Centre focuses on the application of novel computing to explore and optimise design space in design and engineering practice.
-Currently he is an assistant professor of design computation at Singapore University of Technology and Design (SUTD), in the architecture and sustainable design (ASD) pillar.
+Currently he is an Assistant Professor and Director of the Masters of Architecture programme in the Architecture and Sustainable Design Pillar at Singapore University of Technology and Design.

 Nazim has more than five years of experience as a researcher.
 Previously he has worked at the Centre for Sustainable Asian Cities (CSAC) at the National University of Singapore (NUS) as a Research Associate where he contributed to several major research projects and undertook multiple projects as a freelance consultant.

-His work focuses on the use of Parametric tools and Computational workflows in the exploration and evaluation of various design related issues.
+His work focuses on the use of parametric tools and computational workflows in the exploration and evaluation of various design related issues.
 He earned his Masters in Architecture from NUS where he explored the use of parametric tools and digital fabrication technologies at various stages of design.
 He is a firm believer that computation design should be employed extensively to resolve the complex issues faced by design and architecture.
-He currently works as a Research assistant in Meta Design Lab, exploring web frameworks in creating generative design environments.
+He currently works as a Senior Researcher in the Meta Design Lab, exploring web frameworks in creating generative design environments.

 Bianchi’s background is originally in Environmental Engineering.
-She obtained her bachelor’s degree at Nanyang Technological University (Singapore) under the Singapore Cooperation Programme and first began to explore the intersection between computer science, architecture and urban planning as a Research Assistant at the Department of Architecture, National University of Singapore (NUS).
-Her previous work involved the front-end development of a Rhinoceros API and a Grasshopper plug-in for the Sortal Grammar Interpreter, a computational engine for architectural and urban planning shape grammars.
+She obtained her bachelor’s degree at Nanyang Technological University (Singapore) under the Singapore Cooperation Programme and first began to explore the convergence between computer science, architecture and urban planning as a research assistant at the Department of Architecture, National University of Singapore (NUS).
+Her previous work involved the front-end development of a Rhinoceros API and a Grasshopper plug-in for the sortal grammar Interpreter, a computational engine for architectural and urban planning shape grammars.

 Currently, she works as a Research Assistant at Meta Design Lab.
 Her interests lie in the development of decision support and design exploration tools for architects, urban planners, and perhaps even engineers.